peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

      -
      -

 To run this test, use a command similar to the example in the D2D benchmark, but only add the ``--use_rocm`` flag on either the server or client side so that one node communicates with the GPUs while the other does so with CPUs.
 Then run the test a second time with the ``use_rocm`` flag on the other side.
-Continue to use the most adjacent NIC to the GPU or CPU being tested so that communication doesn't run across the Infinity Fabric between CPUs (testing this isn't a goal at this time).
+Continue to use the most adjacent NIC to the GPU or CPU being tested so that communication doesn't run between between intranode CPUs (testing the internal CPU-CPU fabric isn't a goal at this time).

 D2D RDMA Multithread Benchmark
 ------------------------------